-It allows them to practice being problem-solvers at home as they work independently and blast through challenges.
+Homework allows students to practice being problem-solvers at home as they work independently and blast through challenges.

-We all know those students that come running at the sight or sound of any problem.
+We all know those students that come running to us at the sight or sound of any problem.
 As teachers, it is our instinct to help them, but allowing them to be challenged is a GOOD THING!
-Homework in kindergarten encourages your students to problem-solve, whether they are at school or at home.
-Modeling problem-solving strategies is a great way to help your kinders learn HOW to problem-solve.
-Some ideas to model are:
+Homework in kindergarten encourages your students to problem solve, whether they are at school or at home.

 - Reading or listening to the directions again